-The policy for Original Entry Deadlines, Late Entries and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities included in the online 2022-23 Entry Policies and Procedures.
+The policy for Original Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sports/activities included in the online 2023-24 Entry Policies and Procedures.

-A. Online Entries:
+A) Entries:

 All member schools must enter their school into the state series competition through the IHSA School Center on the IHSA Website at www.ihsa.org.
-The deadline for entry in football is August 29, 2022.
-The 2022-23 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.
+The deadline for entry into football is August 28, 2023.
+The 2023-24 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.

-B. Late Entries:
+B) Late Entries: